iLPdev/discMapper/README.md

 The [Mudlet Makers](https://github.com/Mudlet/Mudlet/graphs/contributors) could not have made it easier to install preconfigured custom aliases, triggers, scripts, keybindings, and UIs.
 Just like any other package as of Mudlet v4.8+, you may install discMapper by simply dragging and droppping the package file into Mudlet. discMapper will then be merged into your active Mudlet profile, and you may delete the original file.

-To install discMapper, just follow these simple steps:
+To install discMapper, just follow these steps:

-1. Locate the [latest release](https://github.com/iLPdev/discMapper/releases/latest) of the discMapper.
+1. Locate the [latest release](https://github.com/iLPdev/discMapper/releases/latest) of discMapper.
-1. Download the XML file listed under Assets.
+1. Download the .mpackage file listed under Assets.
 1. Open Mudlet on your operating system of choice.
 1. Open an existing Discworld MUD profile or create a new one.
-1. Locate the saved XML file on your PC.
+1. Locate the saved file on your PC.
-1. Drag and drop the XML file into your open Discworld MUD profile.
+1. Drag and drop the file into your open Discworld MUD profile.
-1. Optionally, delete the XML from your computer.
+1. Optionally, delete the .mpackage file from your computer.

 ### Dependencies